Defending Women Arrested for DUI

 Women and Alcohol Impairment

 One of the most obvious differences between men and women when it comes to DUI is that women typically weigh less.
-Even a few drinks can cause impairment or a high breath alcohol reading in women, particularly when the women is petite or drinks alcohol on an empty stomach.
+Even a few drinks can cause impairment or a high breath alcohol reading in women, particularly when the woman is petite or drinks alcohol on an empty stomach.

 The DUI Breath Test Machine and Gender Bias

 A special defense, known as the “gender bias” defense may exist when a woman is charged with DUI involving a breath test machine used in Tampa, Hillsborough County, Florida.

 For reasons that are not entirely clear, the breath test machines used to estimate the amount of alcohol in the body, tend to artificially inflate a woman’s breath alcohol reading, even when such factors as size, weight, and alcohol consumption are controlled.

 Much of the difference is attributed to the fact that pound per pound a woman’s body contains a higher fat content and lower muscle and water content.
 A combination of other factors can also cause an inflated breath alcohol reading that works to the disadvantage of a woman charged with DUI.

 The Intoxilyzer 8000 was designed, tested, and calibrated using the average man’s physiology in order to make many assumptions that control the result produced by the machine.
 These small differences can mean the difference between a reading that is over the legal limit or under the legal limit.

-Fluctuations in Body Temperature Can Drastically Effect the Breath Test Reading
+Fluctuations in Body Temperature Can Drastically Affect the Breath Test Reading

 The breath test machine makes an assumption about body temperature based on a man’s average body and breath temperature.
 The breath test machine assumes that the temperature of the breath is 34 degree Celsius.
 That assumption is one factor that can cause an inflated reading for women whose breath temperature is even slightly higher than average.